pgerber/linux-sysadmin-utilities/find_config_markers/README.md

 ```

-Now we use '''find_config_markers /etc/ssh/sshd_config''' to just look at the part enclosed by the markers.
+Now we use **find_config_markers /etc/ssh/sshd_config** to just look at the part enclosed by the markers.
 Here's the output:

 ```
       52 | PasswordAuthentication no